-Clients in the Referral Program may receive reports from their designated portfolio managers, but not from SBCM.
 Clients in the Financial Planning Program will receive a one-time report on the services provided by SBCM under that program and will not receive follow-up reports unless otherwise agreed with SBCM.

 Any client may call his or her SBCM representative at any time during normal business hours to discuss the client's account, financial situation or investment needs.
 Advisory Representatives are available during business hours to answer questions or other inquiries of clients.